-I’m always looking for ways to get motivated–sometimes I find it delving back into the stories of the amazing women I’ve had the opportunity to profile on this site.
+I ran this post last year, but it’s evergreen.
+I’m always looking for ways to get motivated, and I find delving back into the stories of the amazing women I’ve had the opportunity to profile on this site inspiring.
 Here, a roundup of one of my favorite set of questions I often ask: Best career advice you’ve received?
 Advice you’d give someone starting out?
 Sure there are similarities in these answers, but there are equally as many differences that hopefully make you think.
 And motivate you as well.

 Advice you’d give someone starting out: That has changed.
 My advice used to be: Don’t chase the money; take jobs that you love and the money will come.
 In the past few years, being confronted with my financial ignorance and lack of financial education, I think we’ve sold young women a bill of goods by not helping them be smarter about money.
 I think it’s not until you’re well into your 40s that you wake up to these realities.
 I’m also so shocked by the ageism and sexism towards middle-age women let alone older women.
 I think we’re lucky because we grew up in beauty and fashion; I never felt that being a woman held me back in any way, shape or form.

 So my advice has changed.
 It’s still trust your gut but now it’s don’t be stupid about money.
 I don’t come from money and have been working since I was 13 and have always made my own money.
 But I’m shocked that kids get out of school with no financial education at all.
 You graduate from high school not knowing how to balance a checkbook, what a mortgage is, or how the stock market works, but you can do trigomometry.